Global Least Common Ancestor (LCA) Networks: Notation and preliminary results

 An edge $e=(u,w)$ in a DAG $G$ is a \emph{shortcut} if there is a vertex $v\in V(G)$ such that $w \prec_G v \prec_G u$, i.e., there is a directed $uw$-path that does not contain the edge $e$.
 A DAG without shortcuts is \emph{\textbf{s}hortcut-\textbf{f}ree ($\sf$)}.
 We denote with $\sf(G)$ the DAG obtained from $G$ by removing all shortcuts.
-For later reference, we provide \begin{lemma}[{\cite[L.~2.5]{HL:24}}] Let $G = (V,E)$ be a DAG.
-Then, for all $u,v\in V$, it holds that $u\prec_G v$ if and only if $u\prec_{\sf(G)} v$ and, for all $v\in V$, it holds that $\CC_G(v)= \CC_{\sf(G)}(v)$.
-In particular, $\sf(G)$ is uniquely determined for all DAGs $G$ and shortcut-free. \end{lemma}

 For a DAG $G$ we define $\rev(G) \coloneqq (V(G), \{(v,u)\mid (u,v)\in E(G)\})$ as the \emph{reverse} of $G$.
 Note that a directed graph $G$ is a DAG if and only if it admits a topological order $\lessdot_G$ defined on $V(G)$, i.e., the vertices of $G$ can be totally ordered such that $(x,y)\in E(G)$ implies that $x\lessdot_G y$ \cite{Kahn:62}.
 It is easy to see $\lessdot_{\rev(G)}$ defined by $x \lessdot_{\rev(G)} y$ if and only $y \lessdot_G x$ for all $x,y\in V(G)$ yields a topological order on $\rev(G)$.
 Thus, we obtain